andreas-mausch/cheatsheets/_cheatsheets/find.md

       Show linux file permissions in numeric format (e.g. 755): find . -maxdepth 1 -printf "%m %f\n"
   - name: Last change
     commands:
-      Show all files changed within the last year: find . -ctime -365 Show all files which are older than one year: find . -ctime +365 Create an old file for testing: touch -mt 200501011400 old_file
+      All files changed in the last 3 minutes in your home: find ~ -mmin -3 -ls Show all files changed within the last year: find . -ctime -365 Show all files which are older than one year: find . -ctime +365 Create an old file for testing: touch -mt 200501011400 old_file